pymc-devs/pymc/ARCHITECTURE.md

 * `ContextMeta`: The context manager that enables the `with pm.Model() as model` syntax
 * {class}`~pymc.Factor`: Defines the methods for the various logprobs for models
-* `ValueGrad` which handles the value and gradient and is the main connection point to Aesara
+* `ValueGrad` which handles the value and gradient and is the main connection point to PyTensor
 * `Deterministic` and `Potential`: Definitions for two pieces of functionality useful in some model definitions

 ## distributions/